brianshumate/vaultron/README.md

 ...
 ```

-You can do the same to run a different version of the Consul container, too:
+You can do the same to run a different version of the Consul container with
+the `TF_VAR_consul_version` environment variable as well:

 ```
 export TF_VAR_consul_version=0.7.5